NCIP/caadapter/CONTRIBUTING.rst

 * Fork the repository on GitHub to publish any proposed changes

-..
-If the project uses an issue tracker, use the next bullet.
-   Otherwise, remove the next bullet.
-Delete this note either way.

 * Submit a ticket for your issue at https://tracker.nci.nih.gov/browse/CAADAPTER, assuming one does not already exist.